What is a Records Suspension?

 How Do I Apply?

 Please visit the Parole Board of Canada web site.
+You do not need to use a lawyer or third party service provider.

 Local Police Records Check (Step 4 in the Parole Board of Canada's Guide)

-Get a local police records check from the NRPS if you currently reside in the Niagara Region, or if you resided in the Region during the past five years.
+Get a local police records check (LPRC) from the Niagara Regional Police Service if you currently reside in the Niagara Region, or if you resided in the Region during the past five years.
 If you lived outside of the Niagara Region, you will need to get additional local police records checks from each police agency where you lived (in the last five years).
 Each local police records check is only valid for twelve months from the date it was issued.
-To inquire about the status of your NRPS local police records check application, please call 905-688-4111, option 3, extension 1024389.
+An application for the Niagara Regional Police Service to complete a LPRC must be made using the NRPS Local Police Records Check for Record Suspension form, by the person to whom the records relate or by a person authorized in writing by that person.

 Fees